Classic miscellaneous antennas for communication

 Just like the Bobtail curtain, the Bruce array too is a bi-directional azimuth pattern antenna.
 It is deployed with the plane of the antenna as vertical to produce clean bi-directional patterns.
 Interestingly, the radiation pattern of a Bruce array can be tailored to produce a unidirectional pattern by simply tilting the plane of the array away from the vertical.
 At a tilt of 30-45°, the Bruce array produces a nice and broad forward lobe with a noticeable front-to-back ratio.
 Consequently, the forward gain of the array also gets enhanced.
 A tilted Bruce array is often easier to deploy and requires a lower overall height of the fixing points on the upper side.
 A Bruce array is a great antenna for low band DXing with an inherently low radiation takeoff angle.

-We will cover all these miscellaneous antennas and many more in great details along with their construction designs and performance characteristics under the sub-section of this article in the coming weeks and months.
+We will cover all these miscellaneous antennas and many more in great detail along with their construction designs and performance characteristics under the sub-section of this article in the coming weeks and months.